dianlight/hassio-addons/sambanas/DOCS.md

 Idle time in seconds for all disks.
 Setting this value to 0 will never spin down the disk(s).

-Defaults to hd-idle demons is used at all.
+Defaults to hd-idle demons not being used at all.

 ### Option: `enable_smart` (optional)